Julas-core/snaprecipes/README.md

 const recipeData = JSON.parse(response.text.trim()); // Coerces AI output into the Recipe interface
 ```

+##  Future Enhancements

+*   User rating system for generated recipes.
+*   All generated recipes visible to all users unless explicitly marked private by their creators.
+*   Advanced search and filtering by ingredient, diet, and prep time.

 ##  Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.